shuhei/knowledge/nodejs.md

 node --inspect index.js
 ```

 And open chrome://inspect/ with Chrome.
+In addition to breakpoint debugging, Profiling and Memory snapshots are available.

 ### Tracing